GYUHO Lee © 2026

 1. IA & Flow Design

-Built the information architecture around user priorities to better match how students actually search, compare, and prepare.
+Built the information architecture around how students search, compare, and prepare.

-• Structured the main flow into a clearer sequence: search → review → plan → manage.
+• Simplified the main flow into: search → review → plan → manage.

 View PDF